 Individuals, organizations, and nations all benefit when citizens exercise their faculty for clear thinking.
 Clear thinking leads to deep understanding and deep understanding leads to wise action.
 As with all skills, the skill of thinking well is refined through practice.
-The mission of the Citizen Philosopher Project is to provide a forum in which the general public may hone their critical thinking skills by engaging in friendly philosophical dialogue.
+The mission of the Citizen Philosopher Project is to provide a forum for our ascending citizenry to hone their critical thinking skills though friendly philosophical dialogue.

-No one was a greater champion of educating the general public than Thomas Jefferson.
-No one was a greater champion of engaging the general public in philosophical dialogue than Socrates.
-In the spirit of Jefferson and Socrates, the Citizen Philosopher Project is pleased to announce its first annual Socrates Seminar Series to be held near the University of Virginia.
+No one was a greater advocate of an educated citizenry than Thomas Jefferson.
+No one was a greater champion of engaging the citizenry in philosophical dialogue than Socrates.
+In the spirit of Jefferson and Socrates, the Citizen Philosopher Project is pleased to announce its second annual Socrates Seminar Series to be held near the University of Virginia.
 This 8 week series will be an introduction to philosophy taught in the Socratic style.
-The course is open to all UVA students.
+The course is open to all UVA students and recent graduates.
 Space is limited and registration is required.
 To register, please use the contact form below.

 Socrates Seminar Topics: